lincent/slblog/neural_net_basics/neural-network.md

 All neural networks are made up of a network of neurons, much like the brain that they model, but what is a neuron?

-A neuron is made up of it's inputs, some weights, a bias and activation function and an output and was originally intended to replicate the biological neuron.
+A neuron is made up of its inputs, weights, a bias, an activation function and a singular output.
+It was originally intended to replicate the biological neuron.

 There is a one to one ratio of inputs to weights, which when combined gives a series of weighted inputs that get summed together.
-To this sum a bias get's added.
+To this sum a bias gets added.

 This can be represented mathematically as follows